heysouravv/alex-partner/TASKS.md

 - "Great choice!
 Now let's add some delicious items to your menu 🍕"
 - "Almost there!
 Let's set some smart prices 💰"
 - "Congratulations!
 Your business is now live! 🎉"
+- "📍 Let's find your business location for better customer discovery!"

 ### Priority Order
 1. Database schema (foundation)